Designing and building a user-validated onboarding flow for Tile’s iOS app

 Because the designs we were testing with users were directly related to the Tile hardware, the engineering team created functional prototypes that allowed us to test our designs in a situation that was very close to how it would be used by Tile’s customers.

-We disproved assumptions fairly quickly throughout testing.
-They confirmed that visualizing signal strength of a Tile’s response to the phone tracking was not helpful.
-Sound, conversely, was much more important towards helping users find their stuff.
+We disproved assumptions fairly quickly throughout testing, including confirming that visualizing signal strength of a Tile’s response to the phone tracking was not helpful.
+Sound, on the other hand, was much more important in helping users find their stuff.
 Many early versions provided by the Tile's head of UX tested the affordance for turning on the Tile unit’s sound.

 After about three weeks of iterating on the functional prototype, we brought the average test time users found the lost items down from 15m to 1m.